wasiejen/Free-Snap-Tap/README.md

 ## Easy Usage

 - Download the executable from the actual [releases](https://github.com/wasiejen/Free-Snap-Tap/releases).
-- Start via `free_snap_tap.exe` or the provided bat(ch) files and a Command Line Interface will open with further explanations.
+- Start via `free_snap_tap.exe` or the provided bat(ch) file and a Command Line Interface will open with further explanations.
 - Nothing more to do — Tap Groups and Key Replacements can be defined via CLI.
 To start from the menu hit [Enter].
 - Have fun. :-)